Briguy52/tempus/README.md

 ## Acknowledgements

 I'd like to thank both the makers of the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and the rest of the HackDuke tech team that I learned so much from last Fall.
+I also want to thank Karen for giving us the idea for this and Pulkit for working on this with me lol.